olulesi/sei-project-1/README.md

   <img src="styles/images/paperTetrisRotations (1).gif"/>
 <p>

-For the rotations I listed of the possible rotations for each shape including the right and left width This was used for making sure the edge of the shape doesn’t go off the grid.
+For the rotations, I listed the possible rotations for each shape including the right and left width.
+This was used for making sure the edge of the shape doesn’t go off the grid.